CAPS News & Events

 CAPS Newsletter September Issue Cover

-In this issue, we announce the CAPS 2025 Fall Welcome Reception, highlight several guest lectures scheduled for the fall term, and share exciting updates about our Center and upcoming funding opportunities.
+In this issue, we announced the CAPS 2025 Fall Welcome Reception, highlighted several guest lectures scheduled for the fall term, and share dexciting updates about our Center and upcoming funding opportunities.

 Kutiyattam Sanskrit Theater

-In this issue, we share student opportunities, showcase recent and upcoming events, and highlight projects and accomplishments from across the campus, some of which are from CAPS-affiliated faculty and centers.
+In this issue, we shared student opportunities, showcased recent and upcoming events, and highlighted projects and accomplishments from across the campus, some of which were from CAPS-affiliated faculty and centers.

 Rintaro Ono, Professor, Center for Cultural Resources Studies, National Museum of Ethnology, Japan

-In this issue, we highlight funding opportunities, showcase recent and upcoming events, and share updates on projects from CAPS.
+In this issue, we highlighted funding opportunities, showcased recent and upcoming events, and shared updates on projects from CAPS.

 Subscribe to CAPS Newsletters